 What are some predisposing factors for abdominal aneurysms?

 - Congenital defects, such as an inherited weakness in the blood vessel wall; example, Marfan's syndrome

 - High blood pressure (hypertension).
 This speeds up damage to blood vessel walls.

 - Arteriosclerosis (also called atherosclerosis).
 This occurs when the normal lining of the arteries deteriorates, the walls of the arteries thicken, and deposits of fat and plaque block the flow of blood through the arteries.
 The association of arteriosclerosis with the development of aneurysms is controversial.

 Who should be screened for abdominal aortic aneurysm?

 An abdominal aortic aneurysm (AAA) is a major health risk that may not have related symptoms until a life-threatening event occurs, such as aneurysm rupture.
 An abdominal ultrasound is a preventive screening tool that can be used to identify an AAA so that prompt treatment can be provided prior to aneurysm rupture.

 Currently, Medicare is offering a one-time, free abdominal ultrasound AAA screening to qualified senior citizens as part of its Welcome to Medicare physical.
 This physical must be conducted within the first 12 months of enrollment in Medicare.
-Men who have smoked at least 100 cigarettes during their lifetime, and men and women with a family history of AAA qualify for the Medicare screening.
+Men who have smoked at least 100 cigarettes during their lifetime qualify for the Medicare screening.

 This screening recommendation is based on the U.S. Preventive Services Task Force (USPSTF) Screening for Abdominal Aortic Aneurysm: Recommendation Statement.
-AHRQ Publication No. 05-0569-A, February 2005.
+January 2014.
 Agency for Healthcare Research and Quality, Rockville, Md.